prasanthrubyist/shopify-plus-api-pres/presentation.md

 ## Goals:

 * Build an application that authorizes against shopify
-* Fetches proucts from the Shopify API
+* Fetches products from the Shopify API
 * Registers a carrier service to provide shipping rates
 * Registers a fulfillment service to provide inventory and tracking numbers